Jazzola/DAS-VTX/README.md

 | nx_init          | 3    | 3      | Number of detections required to initialize a track           |
 | reverse_amp      | True | True   | Detects vehicles as amplitude minima or maxima                |

-## F. Trajectory preselection and quality control
+## Trajectory preselection and quality control

 |            |    |           |                                                                  |
 |----------------------|----------------|---------------|-------------------------------------------------------------------|